 Capital assets are recorded at cost, except for donated assets which are recorded at estimated fair market value at the date of receipt.
 Assets with a useful life of two or more years and costing \$5,000 or more are capitalized and depreciated over their estimated service lives on a straight-line basis.
 Estimated lives used in determining depreciation for furniture and equipment are 5 years.
-Improvements to leased facilities have been capitalized and are amortized over 10 years.
-All existing capital assets are fully depreciated.
+Improvements to leased facilities have been capitalized and are amortized over 15 years.